christinebittle/CoreBlog/README.md

 # ASP.NET Core Blog Application
-This example shows a search feature using parameterized SQL.
+This example features List, Add, and Delete AJAX components.

 - Models/BlogDbContext.cs
     - A class which represents the connection to the database.
 Be mindful of the connection string fields!